 A major renovation to the school may be able to attain points in several site-related areas.
 Alternative Transportation points may be possible with the addition of parking areas designated for low-emission vehicles and car pools.
 Bike racks are provided and changing rooms could be added.
-Other transportation credits are unlikely to be achieved due to the schools suburban location.
+Other transportation credits are unlikely to be achieved due to the schools relatively suburban location.
 A reduction in pervious paving, and use of alternative paving materials could aid in achieving Stormwater Design and Heat Island Effect Nonroof points.
-The school already has a low-albedo roof which could qualify for Heat Island Effect Roof points.
+The school has a dark colored, low-albedo roof which could contribute to a Heat Island Effect.
 Light Pollution Reduction could be achieved with updates to the site lighting.